phalcon/documentation/docs/config.md

 ## Merge

-There are times that we might need to merge configuration data coming from two different config objects.
-For instance, we might have one config object that contains our base/default settings, while a second config object loads options that are specific to the system the application is running on (i.e. test, development, production etc.).
-The system specific data can come from a `.env` file and loaded with a [DotEnv][dotenv] library.
+There are times when we might need to merge configuration data coming from two different config objects.
+For instance, we might have one config object that contains our base/default settings, while a second config object loads options that are specific to the system the application is running on (i.e. test, development, production, etc.).
+The system-specific data can come from a `.env` file and loaded with a [DotEnv][dotenv] library.

 In the above scenario, we will need to merge the second configuration object with the first one. `merge()` allows us to do this, merging the two config objects recursively.